Pumpkin Spice Sugar Scrub

 The delicious scent comes from organic pumpkin pie spices and a touch of our organic Pumpkin Spice essential oil blend.

 Exfoliation is one of the simplest ways to stimulate dull, lifeless skin and slough away bumps and flakes for incredibly soft, smooth skin.
-Nourishing oils and butter are whipped with a medley of fine and coarse grain sugars and honey.
+Nourishing oils and butters are whipped with a medley of fine and coarse grain sugars and honey.

-The whipping process creates a scrub that easy to use without the drippy, oily mess of traditional sugar scrubs.
+The whipping process creates a scrub that is easy to use without the drippy, oily mess of traditional sugar scrubs.
 Exfoliate, massage, and hydrate your skin for a pampering spa experience at home.

 - Each sugar grain texture provides its own level of exfoliation